NocedaMediaLab/lamp-drupal-8-stackscript/README.md

 # HTTP/2 LAMP stack with Apache, MariaDB, PHP 7.3 (php-fpm), Acme (SSL), Git, Composer, Drush, and Drupal 8

 A Linode StackScript compatible with Debian 10+ and Ubuntu 19.10+

+### Requirements
+- Debian 10+ and Ubuntu 19.10+
+- Linode with at least 2GB ram.
+- User has SSH public and private keys on local computer

+## Deployment details

 ### Security
 - UFW and Fail2Ban